DrSkippy/Data-Science-45min-Intros/d3-201/README.md

 ##### Part II: Explanation of app.js
 Let's dive into the code.
 Open `js/app.js` in vim.
-1. Where is myHeatmap envoked?
+1. Where is heatmap envoked?
+2. What is the value of myHeatmap?
 2. Why are we iterating over dataPathArray on line 12?
 3. What do you think happens when we use myHeatmap.height()?

 ##### Part III: Explanation of heatmap.js
 Let's dive into the code.
 Open `js/heatmap.js` in vim.
 1. Why do we love python? (see lines 3-49)
-2. Where is the function `chart` envoked?
+2. When is the function `chart` envoked?
+3. What does myHeatmap() expect and why?
-3. How can I change the color of both charts?
+4. How can I change the color of both charts?
-4. How can I change the color of just one chart?
+5. How can I change the color of just one chart?